mathowl/omnipresent_computing/README.md

 This is the code repository for the manuscript: [Harnessing omnipresent oscillator networks as computational resource](https://arxiv.org/abs/2502.04818) by T.G. de Jong, H. Notsu and K. Nakajima.

 **About the file structure:** The material is subdivided following the structure of the manuscript.
-Experiments for the main document can be found in the folder main and experiments for the supplementary information can be found in supp.
+Experiments for the main document can be found in the folder _main_ and experiments for the supplementary information can be found in the folder _supp_.
 The notable exceptions to this structure are the music producing oscillator networks and the additional time-series tests which can both be found in the supp folder.

 **About the code:** The code has been mainly written inside notebooks.
 However, code that requires substantial computational time is in py-files.
 These py-files generate .shelve with the experiments data.
 For convenience I have already included all pre-generated shelves.